-We have audited the balance sheet of the Metropolitan Mosquito Control District as of December 31, 1999, and the related statements of revenues, expenditures, and changes in fund balance for the two years then ended and have issued our report thereon dated May 24, 2000.
+We have audited the financial statements of the Metropolitan Mosquito Control District as of and for the years ended December 31, 2000 and 1999, and have issued our report thereon dated May 22, 2001.
 We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.